 Q: What evidence exists the Memory Activation Theory is correct?

 A: First, the theory is easy to understand.
 The only requirements are an open mind and a desire to learn.
 If a brain science professional can temporarily set aside their emotions and opinions, the basics of the theory are easy to comprehend.
-For example, the idea that a memory (ex: “apple”) has subjective contents, and that these are built from past experience, is not a huge stretch.
+For example, the idea that a memory (ex: “an apple”) has subjective contents (visual, auditory, taste, meaning etc.), and that these are built from past experience, is not a huge stretch.
 Or that meaning is created by general memory.
 Or, that a memory active in the brain has a neural correlate — a functional neural network.
 These are (on the surface at least) relatively simple concepts.

 Second, the arguments underlying the theory are not only logical, but stand up to scrutiny.
 I have yet to encounter anyone with an effective counter-argument (though I welcome discussion and debate).